ASK KNOX

 Every session passes through a defined set of states:

-RUNNING — the agent is actively executing.
+running — the agent is actively executing.
 Events are being emitted.

 Starting a Session